Asante Empire: Kotoko council

-The Kotoko was a government council in the Ashanti government.
+The Kotoko was a government council in the Asante government.

 Politically, the kotoko council served as the counterweight to the king's council of elders and basically embodied the aristocratic party in the government.
-The council formed the Legislature of Ashanti governmental system.
+The council formed the Legislature of Asante governmental system.
 It was made up of the Asantehene, the Queen mother as well as the state chiefs and their ministers.